Peter Stastny / Peter Lehmann (Eds.): Alternatives Beyond

 |

-up, diagnosed, and forcibly drugged until a court ordered
+and forcibly drugged until a court ordered it stopped.
+Active

-mental health legal proceedings, participated in a half-year
+proceedings, participated in a half-year homeless protest encampment

 |